Wordless Wednesday Contrasts

 Ah, yes.
 America.
 The land of opportunity.
 You, too can have whatever you want, have someone else pay for it, and then complain about it or send it back after you decided you didn’t want it after all.

 In conclusion, you may want to take a look at your district’s budget.
 This is the time of year when school administrators begin to organize their site finances for the next school year.
-Since could be losing quite a bit of state and federal funding due to your self-serving actions, you’ll have quite a bit of adjusting to do to make ends meet.
+Since it could be losing quite a bit of state and federal funding due to your self-serving actions, you’ll have quite a bit of adjusting to do to make ends meet.
 And if you don’t lose the money there, then it will most likely go to court costs when someone files suit over your recent edict.
 But hey!
 At least you’ll have pretty posters on your walls that no one will notice in a few months.

-And just think.
-As board members, you only set policy.
+And just think As board members, you only set policy.
 The educators then have to scramble to clean up your mess.

 Now that you’ve had your moment in the sun, perhaps you might focus on whether students are ready for college.
 Hmmm?